rackerlabs/technical-blog/content/blog/2020/2020-06-05-crashing-through-silos-with-the-rackspace-process-engineering-group/index.md

 Through these alliances, PEG remains agile, accounting for lifecycle events.

 What is a lifecycle event?
 Glad you asked.
-Automation is only as good as its result, and if the result equals a Fanatical Experience&trade;, it's a lifecycle event.
+Automation is only as good as its result, and if the result equals Fantical Experience&trade;, it's a lifecycle event.

 ### Use case

-The following current use case demonstrates how PEG encompasses the Rackspace core values through expertise and agility to connect a myriad of independent events that result in a Fanatical Experience.
+The following current use case demonstrates how PEG encompasses the Rackspace core values through expertise and agility to connect a myriad of independent events that result in Fanatical Experience.

 Cisco support set devices **5505|5510|5520** as end-of-life.
 In late 2018, PEG worked with the Customer Success teams to notify customers that they had a year